La Mesa, California: 2010

-Of the 24,186 households 24.7% had children under the age of 18 living with them, 39.8% were married couples living together, 11.6% had a female householder with no husband present, and 44.7% were non-families.
-34.2% of households were one person and 12.9% were one person aged 65 or older.
-The average household size was 2.22 and the average family size was 2.86.

-The age distribution was 19.8% under the age of 18, 9.9% from 18 to 24, 32.9% from 25 to 44, 20.3% from 45 to 64, and 17.0% 65 or older.
-The median age was 37 years.
-For every 100 females, there were 89.3 males.
-For every 100 females age 18 and over, there were 86.2 males.

-The median household income was $41,693 and the median family income was $50,398.
-Males had a median income of $37,215 versus $30,413 for females.
-The per capita income for the city was $22,372.
-About 5.2% of families and 9.4% of the population were below the poverty line, including 10.4% of those under age 18 and 6.2% of those age 65 or over.

-Current estimates

-According to estimates by the San Diego Association of Governments (not adjusted for inflation).
-When adjusted for inflation (1999 dollars; comparable to Census data above), the median household income was $45,156.

 Arts and culture

+Silent film history

+From 1911 to 1912, film pioneer Allan Dwan kickstarted his career in La Mesa, directing over 150 silent films produced by Flying A Studios.
+He often used local mentions in the title of his works such as Bonita of El Cajon, Mystical Maid of Jamacha Pass, The Bandit of Point Loma, The Land Baron of San-Tee, and The Winning of La Mesa.
+After Dwan moved to Los Angeles for the rest of his career, it was reported that La Mesa missed its chance to be "Hollywood before Hollywood."

 Farmer's market

 There is a farmer's market in La Mesa Village every Friday afternoon.

 Flag Day Parade

 On June 14, 1997, with the help of Councilmember Ruth Sterling, the City of La Mesa inaugurated its First Annual Flag Day Parade.

 La Mesa Walkway of the Stars

 The “Walkway of the Stars” is a pedestrian walkway that has been transformed into an urban park in downtown La Mesa.
 The vision for a place to recognize La Mesa's extraordinary volunteers was provided by Councilmember Ruth Sterling.
 The park's theme honors the city's outstanding volunteers who have provided 10,000 or more hours of service to the city of La Mesa.
 “Walkway of the Stars” is located between the Allison Avenue municipal parking lot and La Mesa Boulevard.